Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Results and Analysis

-The experimental results of the ACDC long-term CTTA task are summarized in Table \ref{acdc}.
-CoTTA, IRG, and MemCLR potentially suffer from error accumulation and catastrophic forgetting, manifesting in a rapid decline in performance during the later stages.
-Similarly, SVDP achieves a sub-optimal performance of 39.5 mAP.
+The experimental results of the ACDC long-term CTTA tasks are summarized in Table \ref{acdc}.
+CoTTA, IRG, and MemCLR potentially suffer from error accumulation and catastrophic forgetting, manifesting in a rapid decline in performance during the later stages. {Additionally, WHW also struggles with long-term shifts, as its performance under Fog conditions drops from 54.5 mAP in the beginning to 50.9 mAP at the end.} Similarly, SVDP achieves a sub-optimal performance of 39.5 mAP.
 Notably, AMROD achieves a performance of 40.4 mAP, yielding an absolute improvement of 0.9 mAP over baselines.
 While AMROD may not display a significant advantage over other methods in the initial round, its performance continually improves and remains stable throughout the long-term adaptation.
-These results underscore the capability of our method to foster robust adaptation toward the real-world continual distribution shift in both the short and long term.